March 14 2017 by Ray Sahelian, M.D.

 thermogenesis.
 Results indicate that a single oral ingestion of the KP extract

-can potentially increase whole-body EE probably through the activation of BAT in
+can potentially increase whole-body energy expenditure probably through the activation of BAT in

 healthy men, and may be useful as an anti-obesity regimen.